premsinghsodha7/Smart-Voice-Chat/README.md

 ## 🚀 Features

-- 🎤 **Tap & Hold to Speak**
+- 🎤 **Tap to Speak**
-  Natural interaction by holding the mic to speak.
+  Natural interaction by tapping the mic to speak.

 - 🤖 **AI-Powered Responses**
   Uses OpenRouter API for real-time intelligent answers.